CDT Day 67: Jackass Pass to some dirt road – Big Time Towers Camp to Hello Desert Camp

 I felt a definite sense of sadness leaving the Winds.
 I put in my earbuds and put on Empire of the Sun for some easy listening while I let my feet carry me down the gentle slope on soft tread through a sun-dappled forest.
 I was too tired to think about the awesome stuff I just came through.
 It was too fresh.
 I wasn’t ready to think about the next phase either.
 The mad dash across southern Wyoming, then the make-or-break push into the rarified air of the Colorado Rockies.
 I let my mind sit in the space after the ‘Last’ and before ‘Next’.
 Calm in the eye of the storm.

 The terrain leveled out and trees turned to sage.
 The air warmed up.
 Into the desert.
 Spice’s name was conspicuously missing from the trail register, but Crunch and Roost had been there that day.
 Maybe they know something.
 I found them an hour later at a creek crossing, just finishing up dinner.
 Nope, no idea where Spice is.
-It was great to see them nonetheless, and the original was still in play.
+It was great to see them nonetheless, and the original plan was still in play.

 A lot on my mind.
 But for now the only thing I can do is get to Atlantic City as fast as possible.
 An early start to blitz the 20 or so miles is in the cards.
 I get to see Spice tomorrow.
 That’s cool.
 But what the heck is going on?